Civo Stadium

 The CIVO Stadium, formerly Stade des Jeunes, is a stadium located in Lilongwe, Malawi.
 It has a seating capacity of 25,000 spectators.
 It serves as the home of CIVO United of the Malawi Premier Division.
-It is currently under a re-construction by the Chinese government.
+In 2010 it was in a re-construction by the Chinese government.

+Malawi's had a return leg 2013 Africa Cup of Nations qualifier against Ghana.
+It was moved to Lilongwe's Civo Stadium after the Kamazu stadium was closed.